Social Enterprise Lead

 George has more than 20 years’ experience in the disability field, focused on advocacy, human rights policy and practice, service development and management.

 George is a member of various high-level advisory bodies including the Victorian Disability Advisory Council.
 He has been published in peer-reviewed journals and in a range of media outlets.
-He is the host of the podcast Reasonable and Necessary and has appeared on ABC TV’s You Can’t Ask That and The Drum.
+He has appeared on ABC TV’s You Can’t Ask That and The Drum.

 As Operations Manager, Gail Parker leads the team that optimises the systems, processes and services of the Summer Foundation.
 The team is responsible for ensuring simple, accessible and organised systems and processes are in place so staff can effectively deliver the organisation’s strategy.